 - Italian: Sauteed mushrooms, marinara sauce, basil, Parmesan cheese

 - Mediterranean: Chickpeas, olives, feta cheese

 One big benefit of precooked, tubed polenta is how well it stays together after it's been sliced.
 This makes grilled polenta an unexpected but delicious side dish.
 Simply slice the polenta into 1/2-inch rounds, brush each slice with olive oil, and sprinkle it with salt and pepper.
-Set the grill to medium-high heat, and then grill the rounds for 5 to 7 minutes on each side, or until the polenta is golden-brown.
+Set the grill to medium-high heat, and then grill the rounds for five to seven minutes on each side, or until the polenta is golden brown.
 Polenta can also be cubed and added to skewers as part of a kebab.